White flight: Zimbabwe (formerly Rhodesia)

 The establishment of the Republic of Zimbabwe in 1980 sounded the death knell for white political power, and ushered in a new era of black majority rule.
 White emigration peaked between 1980 and 1982 at 53,000 persons, with the breakdown of law and order, an increase in crime in the rural areas, and the provocative attitude of Zimbabwean officials being cited as the main causes.
 Political conditions typically had a greater impact on the decision to migrate among white than black professionals.
 Between 1982 and 2000 Zimbabwe registered a net loss of 100,000 whites, or an average of 5,000 departures per year.
 A second wave of white emigration was sparked by President Robert Mugabe's violent land reform programme after 2000.
 Popular destinations included South Africa and Australia, which emigrants perceived to be geographically, culturally, or sociopolitically similar to their home country.

 From a strictly economic point of view, the departure figures were not as significant as the loss of the skills of those leaving.
 A disproportionate number of white Zimbabwean emigrants were well educated and highly skilled.
 Among those living in the United States, for example, 53.7% had a bachelor's degree, while only 2% had not completed secondary school.
 Most (52.4%) had occupied technical or supervisory positions of critical importance to the modern sector of the economy.
 Inasmuch as black workers did not begin making large inroads into apprenticeships and other training programs until the 1970s, few were in a position to replace their white colleagues in the 1980s.

 Europe

 Denmark

 A study of school choice in Copenhagen found that an immigrant proportion of below 35% in the local schools did not affect parental choice of schools.
-If the percentage of immigrant children rose above this level, white Danes are far more likely to choose other schools.
+If the percentage of immigrant children rose above this level, Danes are far more likely to choose other schools.
 Immigrants who speak Danish at home also opt out.
 Other immigrants, often more recent ones, stay with local schools.